Communes of Albania: History

 The current division of Albania in 373 administrative units was enacted in 2014 and carried out in June 2015.

 Albania has adjusted its internal organization 21 times since its Declaration of Independence from the Ottoman Empire in 1912.
 Immediately prior to the most recent reforms, the 308 or 309 communes were rural municipalities which served as second-level divisions of the country outside of its cities.
 They now serve as the level of local government across the country, each under the authority of the nearest urban center and each overseeing any nearby villages.
 Because of their intermediate status between the cities and villages, the communes are also sometimes known in English translation as towns.

-List
+List of administrative units by county

 Berat County

 Berat County has 20 communes and 241 villages.